teaghan/AI-Enhanced-Education/md_files/writing_prompts.md

-**Preface:**

-Imagine you have a tool that is really good at predicting the next most logical word given a bunch of previous words.
-You want to interact with this tool to get a particular result - lets say you want to design a multistep activity to have students derive the quadratic formula.

-Before you begin interacting with the tool, it doesn't know that you want to do that.
-What type of information could you give this tool such that you get the best response based on your expectations?

-I'm sure that if you gave it some thought, you would come up with ideas that overlap with the following:

-- Providing a well-defined task
-- Explaining the context of the scenario
-- Describing the format that you want the activity in
-- Providing an example of what you want the activity to look like
-- Providing any additional background information that the tool could reference

-Well, this is the mindset you have to have when developing a quality "prompt" with a tool like ChatGPT.
-It is essentially designed to predict the next most logical word given a previous set of text.
-Therefore, the more information and clear instruction you provide, the better the response you will get!

-When I hear someone say, "ChatGPT is bad at doing so-and-so..", my immediate reaction is, "Show me the bad prompt it was given."
+---
+layout: embed_default
+---

 # Key Components of a Good Prompt

+Imagine you have a tool that excels at predicting the next most logical word based on a sequence of previous words.
+You want to use this tool to achieve a specific goal—let's say, designing a multi-step activity to help students derive the quadratic formula.

+Initially, the tool doesn't know your goal.
+What kind of information could you provide to get the best response that meets your expectations?

+If you think about it, you might come up with ideas like these:

+* Clearly defining the task
+* Explaining the context of the scenario
+* Describing the format you want for the activity
+* Providing an example of what you want the activity to look like
+* Including any additional background information the tool could reference
+* This is the mindset you need when developing a quality prompt for a tool like ChatGPT.
+It’s designed to predict the next most logical word based on the previous text.
+The more information and clear instructions you provide, the better the response you’ll get!

+When someone says, "ChatGPT is bad at doing so-and-so," my immediate reaction is, "Show me the bad prompt it was given."

+* * *

 Crafting effective prompts is a nuanced art that goes beyond mere instruction; it's about orchestrating a collection of elements to guide language models like ChatGPT.
 We will delve into the key components of a good prompt, including: